 This skate park one of our classics.
 Built right in front of a Commercial Center with a restaurant in the corner.
 This park also is enormous with too many obstacles to count.
 This is a bowl/quarter pipe style skate park with 4 different styles and sized bowls to ride.
 There are spine ramps to connect all the bowls together.
 As well, there are equally large street sections with loads of smaller grind boxes, curved ledges and down rails.
 Lots of launches, banks and quarter pipes all over this uniquely designed park.
 This is normally every riders favorite park on the tour just because of the variety of cool obstacles to ride and the size and beauty of this skate park.

 This place is awesome.
 Another very big skate park we visit.
-Benalmadena has been completely remodeled and expanded, with new ramps, rails and obstacles added just for you.
+New for 2020 Benalmadena has been completely remodeled and expanded, with new ramps, rails and obstacles added just for you.
 There is a big bowl set in the center of the skate park with launches in to or out of.
 There are different sized quarter pipes as well as many ledges to bring.
 The famous obstacle here is the Wave grind box!
 Do you think you can conquer it?
 Many have tried but not many have been able to grind the whole thing.
 There are also jump ramps, banks to grinds, small practice rails, curved practice rails and a huge quarter pipe to ride!
 There is a small, curved quarter pipe section with a wall ride all around it.
 Oh and we cant forget hidden in the share is an enormous vert ramp quarter pipe just asking to be ridden!
 This place is pure fun!

 Natures little gem, Coin is a brand new park just outside of Málaga.
 (We just discovered on accident, thanks Juani) Coin park is set in a big open national park with loads of shade and lots of fresh water.
 The park is very diverse with different sized quarter pipes and transfers all over the place.
 There is a basic bank to grind of bank to launch in the center of the park in which the whole skate park flows around.
 To the side there are two long, stacked one on top of the other curbs.
 In the corner of this park is a 270 degree bowl to launch out of and a nice transfer from this bowl hip to bank.
 There are also some square grind rails to practice on.
 This park is a session park where everyone can ride together and enjoy the beautiful space!